tufangorel/performance_tips/README.md

 **-** Prefer lambda expressions over anonymous classes.

+**-** Use enumerated integers defined in a constant interface instead of constant String values for speed and memory benefits.
+Take performance advantage of comparing enumerated objects by identity comparison using "==" operator instead of equals() method.

+**-** Prefer primitive data types instead of Wrappers as class members.
+For instance, use "int" for "Integer" or "double" for "Double" as a class member.

+**-** If components of String concatenation is known at compile-time then prefer String concatenation "+" operator.
+However, if the String components cannot be resolved at compile-time then use StringBuffer to produce the result String.

+**-** Avoid casting explictly in a try block and throwing new exceptions in catch block, instead prefer instanceOf operator for type checking.

 ## Collections

 **-** Prefer ArrayList for accessing the nth element by index value to get benefit of constant access time cost.